Konfido/alfred_image_utils/README.md

 - Online processing

-    Your images will be uploaded to TinyPNG, and the processed files will be downloaded to a TinyPNG folder on your Desktop, along with a Report showing the success/failure of each file, and how much it has been compressed by.
+    Your images will be uploaded to TinyPNG, and the processed files and a report will be downloaded to a TinyPNG folder on your Desktop.
+Available services include compressing and resize (scale, fit cover, thumb).

-    - Triggered by File Action: `Image - Compress with TinyPNG`
+    - Triggered by File Action:
-        1. Select the PNG or JPG files (in Finder or Alfred)
+        1. Select the image files in Finder or Alfred
-        2. Press hotkey to trigger the File Action in Alfred.
+        2. Press hotkey (default `⌘⌥\`) to trigger the File Action in Alfred.
+        3. Select File Actions:
+            - `Image - Compress with TinyPNG`
+            - `Image - Resize with TinyPNG`
-    - Triggered by Keyword
+    - Triggered by Keyword:
-        1. Select the PNG or JPG files you want processed in Finder,
+        1. Select images files in Finder

-        2. Launch Alfred, and then use the “tinypng" keyword.
+        2. Launch Alfred, and use the following keywords.

+            - `compress with tinypng`

+            - `resize with tinypng`

 - Local processing

     - Triggered by File Action
-        - Image - Compress locally
+        - `Image - Compress locally`
-        - Image - Round Corner
+        - `Image - Resize`
-        - Image - Resize
+        - `Image - Round Corner`
-        - Image - Concact Horizontally
+        - `Image - Concact Horizontally`

 ## Dependencies

-- `tinify`: TinyPNG's API to compress and optimize JPEG and PNG images
-    - `pip install --upgrade tinify`

 - `pngquant`, `jpegoptim`, `figsicle` : Tools used for local image processing.
     - `brew install pngquant jpegoptim gifsicle`